electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/faq/lowrange/_index.md

 If your average consumption on our last trip does not match up with the estimated range it might be a problem with your Audi e-tron.

-We have seen examples on defects that causes low range.
+We have seen examples of defects that cause low range.

 The first you should try is to calculate the battery capacity so you are sure there is a problem.
 This would also make it easier for you to document this for your dealer.

 Read this guide to [calculate and verify your Audi e-tron battery status](../../../../../guides/checkingbatteryhealth/)

 If your conclusion is that the battery capacity is much lower of the specified capacity it might be one of the following problems.
-Click on the links for problem database with additional info.
+Click on the links for the problem database with additional info.

 - [Defect battery module](https://github.com/electrichasgoneaudi/etron-issues/issues/9)
 - [Defect BMS module](https://github.com/electrichasgoneaudi/etron-issues/issues/58)

-## Learn more about range
+## Learn more about the range

+Read our complete range guide **[Understanding range](../../../../../guides/understandingrange/)**.
+See full specification on all variants of [Audi e-tron](../../../specifications).